narekhovhannisyan/node-ssh-extra/README.md

 This module keeps all connections in cache for further usage.

-Cache eventually checks if `connectionExpire` time is passed.
+Under the hood cache eventually checks if `connectionExpire` time is passed.
 If it is, then it removes connection from cache.

 ## Usage